WHAT DO WE DO WHEN, IN THIS SEASON OF RENEWAL,

 This new life, it’s true, is (terribly) without the physical presence or him or her.

 But this new life may also be rich with other things and people and callings, with joy and discovery and surprises — you just don’t know what and who they are yet, nor when they might germinate.

 There are times when getting through it, no matter what the season, is all you can do.

 And, until this phase transmutes to the next, that’s enough.

-The next Living Room call, on April 11, 2018, at 7 pm Eastern, will explore the questions raised in this and other posts: how other people were or were not present for, and what helped, or didn’t help, us get through grief and loss.
+In all, we explore the questions raised in this and other posts: how other people were or were not present for, and what helped, or didn’t help, us get through grief and loss.
 What do we wish people knew?
 How can we as a culture do better at understanding and preparing for this passage?

 The photograph at the top of this post is a rain-beaten but still lovely tulip, taken in the spring of 2018, in Fayetteville, Arkansas.

 The photograph to the left is of Crescent’s husband, the late Ned Shank.